 Cribl encourages the responsible and ethical discovery and reporting of vulnerabilities.
 The following conduct is expressly prohibited:

 All parts of our applications and services available to customers are in scope and are our primary interest.
-Please have a look below for in scope targets.
+Please have a look below for out of scope targets.

 Cribl uses a number of third-party providers and services.
 Our disclosure program does not give you permission to perform security testing on their systems.
-Vulnerabilities in third-party systems will be assessed on a case-by-case basis, and most likely will not be eligible for a reward.
 The following third-party systems are excluded: